 Current Appropriations Bills

 Release of the President’s budget is the first step in the long annual appropriations process.
 As is usually the case in the first year of a new administration, President Trump is not expected to release an FY18 budget request until late spring.
-Typically the 12 subcommittees of the House and Senate Appropriations Committees will hold hearings on the programs and functions under their jurisdictions through the spring and summer, take testimony on the President’s budget request and on the needs and goals of the various federal agencies.
+Typically the 12 subcommittees of the House and Senate Appropriations Committees hold hearings on the programs and functions under their jurisdictions through the spring and summer, take testimony on the President’s budget request and on the needs and goals of the various federal agencies.
 Whether and by how much that process may be slowed in this first year of the Trump Administration is still unclear.

 See the Byrne JAG section for more detailed information on funding in recent fiscal years.
 NCJA members have access to the Justice Assistance Table that provides program level detail on the President’s budget request (available in the Members Only section).